-Start Date Every Monday Course Duration Total of 60 weeks Study: 12-48 weeks Break: 12 weeks Study pattern: 12+4+12+4+12 Study Load 25 hours per week Delivery Mode Face-to-face Aim ration course (HSP) has been designed with the goal of of the adolescent learner to use the English language in both pol specific contexts.
-Shift Morning Class Schedule e: Monday - Friday 9.00am - 2:45pm Levels Elementary 12 weeks Pre-intermediate 12 weeks Intermediate 12 weeks Upper Intermediate 12 weeks Components ENGLISH FOR SCHOOL LIFE: Students study a course specifically designed for secondary school learners.
-They improve all macro skills, grammar and vocabulary while studying interesting & informative topics.
-KEY LEARNING AREAS: Students study the basic concepts & vocabulary for Australian high school N Public speaking and Aca Mathematics, Science, Cultural appreciation and English - ademic Writing.
-Textbooks Teachers use a variety of Teachers use a variety of texts in the Key Learning Areas (KLA).
-Assessment TEXTBOOK test: Every Friday HSP students do a 30-minute test based on the week's work. week all HSP students complete an assignment based on sually involves a written task or an oral presentation.
-Entry Requirements At least a Beginner leve A placement test on Or l of English. ientation Day so we can find the most suitable class for you.
+Start Date Every Monday Course Duration Total of 60 weeks Study: 12-48 weeks Break: 12 weeks Study pattern: 12+4+12 +4+12 Study Load 25 hours per week Delivery Mode Face-to-face Aim ration course (HSP) has been designed with the goal of of the adolescent learner to use the English language in both pol specific contexts.
+Shift Morning Class Schedule e: Monday - Friday 9.00am - 2:45pm Levels Elementary 12 weeks Pre-intermediate 12 weeks Intermediate 12 weeks Upper Intermediate 12 weeks Components secondary school learne while studying interestin KEY LEARNING AREAS S: Students study the basic concepts & vocabulary for Public speaking and Aca Mathematics, Science, Cultural appreciation and English - ademic Writing.
+Textbooks Teachers use a variety of of texts in the Key Learning Areas (KLA).
+Assessment week's work.
+Friday HSP students do a 30-minute test based on the week all HSP students complete an assignment based on sually involves a written task or an oral presentation.
+Entry Requirements At least a Beginner level A placement test on Or l of English. ientation Day so we can find the most suitable class for you.